Johnson & Johnson is getting rid of its script logo after more than 130 years

 The consumer business helped J&J become the world’s biggest health care products maker, with annual sales topping $90 billion.
 But its pharmaceutical and medical device divisions had easily surpassed it in size when the spinoff was announced in late 2021.

-New Brunswick, New Jersey-based J&J also said Thursday that it will relabel its Janssen pharmaceutical business Johnson & Johnson Innovative Medicine.
-Its medical devices and technology segment will be called Johnson & Johnson MedTech.
+New Brunswick, New Jersey-based J&J also will rename its Janssen pharmaceutical segment, changing it to Johnson & Johnson Innovative Medicine.
+Its medical device and technology segment will be called MedTech.

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group.
 The AP is solely responsible for all content.